ibm-cloud-docs/ibm-spectrum-lsf/accessing-rest-api-curl.md

 ## Before you begin
 {: #before-you-begin}

-1. To access the LSF Application Center REST APIs from your terminal, you need to establish an SSH connection:
+1. To access the LSF Application Center REST APIs from your command line, you need to establish an SSH connection:

     ```
     ssh -L 8443:localhost:8443 -J root@{FLOATING_IP_ADDRESS} lsfadmin@{MANAGEMENT_NODE_IP_ADDRESS}
     ```
     {: codeblock}

-    where `MANAGEMENT_NODE_IP_ADDRESS` needs to be replaced with the management node IP address that is associated with `<cluster_prefix>-management-host-0`, and `FLOATING_IP_ADDRESS` needs to be replaced with the login node floating IP address.
+    Where `MANAGEMENT_NODE_IP_ADDRESS` needs to be replaced with the management node IP address that is associated with `<cluster_prefix>-management-host-0`, and `FLOATING_IP_ADDRESS` needs to be replaced with the login node-floating IP address.
 To find the management and login node IPs, see the instructions for [Gathering IP addresses](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-accessing-lsf-gui#gathering-ip-addresses).
 The default user is `lsfadmin`.

 ## Connecting to LSF Application Center with `curl`
 {: #connect-lsf-application-center-curl}

-1. Open a new terminal from your local device and run the following commands:
+1. Open a new command line from your local device and run the following commands:

     1. Define or export the following variables: